Psychometric tests: what they are and why graduates need to know

 - more about inductive and deductive reasoning tests : spotting patterns.

-- numerical reasoning tests : brush off your GSCE maths.
+- numerical reasoning tests : brush up on your GCSE maths.

 Employers may also run tests to assess your problem-solving skills or ability to identify mistakes accurately: eg proof-reading or basic spelling and grammar tests.